-Just as the dust settled from All Stars season 4, Drag Race’s main competition returned Thusday for an eleventh season.
+Just as the dust settled from All Stars season 4, Drag Race’s main competition returned Thursday for an eleventh season.
 Following the last two premieres, which saw Lady Gaga and Christina Aguilera, RuPaul invited Miley Cyrus to kick off this year’s judges panel.

 Drag Race premieres have a habit of giving the audience a little something extra to remember.
 From season six’s Ornacia to last season’s “Miss Vaaaanjie,” who returns this season, Drag Race loves an iconic moment.
 One of this season’s strange and unforgettable moments came in the form of a cyst belonging to the first eliminated queen, Soju.